 If you suffered through a building fire due to your building manager or landlord’s negligence, contact our San Antonio personal injury attorneys.
 We fight for our clients’ rights.

 Common NFPA Codes

 The NFPA provides specific codes that need to be followed.
 They have been created to minimize the possibility of building fires from taking place and causing irreparable damage.

 Some of these codes include:

 These codes offer standards for wire, gas, and flammable liquids and how they should be handled.
 They are there to protect individuals from dangerous materials that can combust.
 Among these rules, buildings are also required to have fire extinguishers available for emergencies.
-If the building is not up to code, it does not only endanger the lives of the residents, but also poses a serious threat to the structure and environment.
+If the building is not up to code, it not only endangers the lives of residents but also poses a serious threat to the structure and environment.

 Learn How Wyatt Law Firm Can Make A Difference

 At Wyatt Law Firm, we understand your right to safe living and working quarters.
 If you or a loved one has lost property or has been injured in a building fire because it was not up to code, contact our injury attorneys.
 We will make sure that our clients’ voices are heard.
 Call today to learn your legal rights.